Redislabs-Solution-Architects/redis-connect/README.md

 * Single file should execute, have minimal code and, should be able to share the single file as an example.
 * Prefer copy/paste over reuse of code across sample files
 * Use connection pooling where the library supports it.
 As this is the most common scenario for a production examples
+* TLS samples are only tested with RS

 # TODO